BluBracket/docs.blubracket.com/content/intro/getting-started/index.md

 In your email, you will find the following link.
 Click the **Set Password** button to set the password of your BluBracket login account.

+NOTE: This password request expires in 48 hours.

 ![Sign Up Page 4](signup4.png)

 Once you have set your password, you are ready to get started with connecting your repositories to BluBracket.